 As part of your post-purchase, follow up encourage happy customers to share reviews online.
 This will influence other potential customers in the awareness and discovery phase.
-Alongside this, use your understanding of your customer’s preferences and previous behavior to recommend personalized products or special deals they might be interested in.
+Alongside this, use your understanding of your customer’s preferences and previous behaviour to recommend personalised products or special deals they might be interested in.

 The approach of integrating X-data and O-data ensures any changes to your digital CX are based on tangible facts and primed for maximum success.

-For more information on how to succeed in digital CX download the free ebook Rising to the Top with Digital Experience.
+For more information on how to succeed in digital CX download the free ebook The Digital Experience Playbook.